TV Meteorologist

 Hi, I live in Kentucky.
 Yesterday after a rain, the entire sky, literally everything turned yellow for about 1/2 hour.
 Hard to take a picture with because camera fixed it but otherwise to the eye, it was all yellow.
 Why??

-Asked by Vicky over 9 years ago
+Asked by Vicky almost 11 years ago

 Sounds cool, Vicki!
 Best guess is there was a fair amount of moisture lingering in the air after the rain ended which was scattering most of the light except for the yellow spectrum.
 Bet is was pretty!

-Asked by john over 10 years ago
+Asked by Seb_Krauss over 13 years ago